afontcu/afontcu.dev/content/blog/autonomy/index.md

 _(Yes, I actually drew this on a post-it.
 I was in the middle of a totally unrelated conversation, and I had to pretend I was taking notes)._

+What if we thought about constraints as challenges?

 ## The constraints

 Mark Twain once said, "_I didn't have time to write a short letter, so I wrote a long one instead_".